Rudd-O/qubes-network-server/README.md

 peer VMs in the same Qubes OS system or machines connected to a physical link shared by a NetVM.
-Those network server VMs also obey the Qubes OS outbound firewall rules controls, letting you run services with outbound connections restricted.
+Those network server VMs also obey the Qubes OS outbound firewall rules controls, letting you run services with outbound connections restricted using the standard Qubes OS firewall system.

 This is all, of course, opt-in, so the standard Qubes OS network security model remains in effect until you decide to enable the feature on any